Deng Hongxun

 Deng Hongxun (邓鸿勋; January 1931 – 21 December 2019) was a Chinese politician and engineer.
-He served as Communist Party Chief of Hainan Province from June 1990 to January 1993, and prior to that, as Party Chief of his native city Wuxi and Deputy Party Chief of Jiangsu Province.
+He served as the Party Secretary of Hainan Province from June 1990 to January 1993, and prior to that, as CCP Committee Secretary of his native city Wuxi and Deputy Party Chief of Jiangsu Province.
 His tenure in Hainan was marked by his fierce clash with Governor Liu Jianfeng.

 Early life and career

 Deng was born in January 1931 in Wuxi, Jiangsu Province.
-He joined the Communist Party of China in 1947 while a student at Kunshan High School, and participated in underground Communist activities.
+He joined the Chinese Communist Party (CCP) in 1947 while a student at Kunshan High School, and participated in underground CCP activities.
 He entered Jiangnan University in 1949 and graduated in 1952 with a degree in industrial management and engineering.

 After graduating from university, he was sent to Northeast China to work as an engineer and cadre, first at the Anshan Iron and Steel Company and after 1955, at the Benxi Iron and Steel.
 During the Cultural Revolution, he was sent to perform manual labour in Dafeng County, Jiangsu from 1967 to 1972.

 He was transferred to the Zhenjiang Coking Plant in 1972, and later became its general manager.
 He was appointed Mayor of Zhenjiang City in 1983, and a year later, Communist Party Chief of Wuxi City.
 In 1989, he was promoted to Deputy Party Secretary of Jiangsu Province.